-- The property must be an eligible single-family structure; - The Applicant and household members must occupy the property as their primary residence at the time of application; - At least one (1) member of the household must be a U.S. citizen, non-citizen national, or qualified alien; - The Applicant and Co-applicant must not have a conflict of interest;

-- Duplication of Benefits (See the Duplication of Benefits section); - The Applicant must comply with the Federal Emergency Management Agency (FEMA) National Flood Insurance Reform Act of 1994 (NFIRA); - The Applicant, or Co-applicant, must own or have a proprietary interest in the property (See alternative methods of verification for informal housing ownership on the Ownership section); - The Applicant's household income must not exceed the eligible income level for the Program Round under which the application was submitted (See Program Rounds Section).
+- The property must be an eligible single-family structure; - The Applicant and household members must occupy the property as their primary residence at the time of application; - At least one (1) member of the household must be a U.S. citizen, non-citizen national, or qualified alien; - The Applicant and Co-applicant must not have a conflict of interest; - Duplication of Benefits (See the Duplication of Benefits section); - The Applicant must comply with the Federal Emergency Management Agency (FEMA) National Flood Insurance Reform Act of 1994 (NFIRA); - The Applicant, or Co-applicant, must own or have a proprietary interest in the property (See alternative methods of verification for informal housing ownership on the Ownership section); - The Applicant's household income must be between not exceed the minimum and maximum eligible income levels for the Program Round under which the application was submitted (See Program Rounds Section). - When CEWRI-IP is the awarding subprogram, Application slots will only be distributed to citizens having an Installation Agreement, with a Program-approved